vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Specification change ][ Outer (Pro) ] Removed the aria-label attribute from links, and updated to exclude target and rel attributes when they are empty.

 = 1.93.0 =
 [ Add function ][ Link toolbar ][ Outer (Pro) ] Added settings for "rel" and link description.
 [ Add function ][ Ballon ] Add default avatar.